Data wrangling, grouping and aggregation#

 )

-Let’s see now how the data looks by printing the first five rows with the head() function:
+Let’s now check the data by printing the first five rows with the .head() function.

 data.head()

 Perfect, looks good.
-We have skipped a bunch of unnecessary columns and also the asterisk (*) characters have been correctly converted to NaN values.
+We have excluded a bunch of unnecessary columns and also the asterisk (*) characters have been correctly converted to NaN values.

 Renaming columns#